-- 4. For purposes of the ISAs (UK and Ireland), the following terms have the meanings attributed below: - (a) Misstatement A difference between the amount, classification, presentation, or disclosure of a reported financial statement item and the amount, classification, presentation, or disclosure that is required for the item to be in accordance with the applicable financial reporting framework.
+- 4. For purposes of the ISAs (UK), the following terms have the meanings attributed below: - (a) Misstatement A difference between the reported amount, classification, presentation, or disclosure of a financial statement item and the amount, classification, presentation, or disclosure that is required for the item to be in accordance with the applicable financial reporting framework.
 Misstatements can arise from error or fraud.
 (Ref: Para.
-A1)
+A1) - When the auditor expresses an opinion on whether the financial statements are presented fairly, in all material respects, or give a true and fair view, misstatements also include those adjustments of amounts, classifications, presentation, or disclosures that, in the auditor's judgment, are necessary for the financial statements to be presented fairly, in all material respects, or to give a true and fair view. - (b) Uncorrected misstatements Misstatements that the auditor has accumulated during the audit and that have not been corrected.

-1 ISA 700, "Forming an Opinion and Reporting on Financial Statements," paragraphs 10-11.
+1 ISA (UK) 700 (Revised June 2016), Forming an Opinion and Reporting on Financial Statements, paragraphs 10-11.